Information on Trinity Lutheran Church v. Comer

 Preventing taxpayer money from funding churches is a key protection for religious liberty, according to the brief filed at the U.S. Supreme Court by the Baptist Joint Committee for Religious Liberty in this case.
 The brief makes it clear that the First Amendment does not require state governments to fund houses of worship.

 In Trinity Lutheran Church of Columbia, Inc. v.
-Pauley, a Missouri church is seeking government funds from a state program that awards a limited number of grants for playground improvements.
+Comer (which was originally known as Trinity Lutheran Church of Columbia, Inc. v.
+Pauley), a Missouri church is seeking government funds from a state program that awards a limited number of grants for playground improvements.
 The federal and state constitutions prohibit any government establishment of religion, and the Missouri Constitution clearly states that no money taken from the “public treasury, directly or indirectly” can be used “in aid of any church, sect or denomination of religion.”

 The BJC brief reviews the Founders’ fight to avoid tax support for churches in the United States.
 “The historical fight for disestablishment, led by Baptists and other religious dissenters, is well documented,” the brief states.
 “Disestablishment ensured that churches would not be funded through the coercive power of the state, but through the voluntary offerings of adherents, thus providing a constraint on government and a measure of religious liberty for individuals — to fund or refuse to fund religious institutions — that had long been denied.”

 Missouri categorically excluded churches from participating in its playground resurfacing program, and the BJC brief says doing so is firmly rooted in the state constitution.
 “It allows the state to avoid the risk of funding religion or policing the line between religious and nonreligious activity on church facilities,” the brief states.